-Brief description of the development of Tongan Youth Trust
+Brief Description of the Development of

 Tongan Youth Trust (To’utupu Tonga Trust) deliberately means ‘passion for young people’.
 The concepts firstly hatched in 1994 when I was at Auckland University and Trinity Theological College.
 The drive is to develop independently innovative models on assisting young people conferring to their needs and struggles.
-It was importantly associated with theological values of practicality and non-judgemental of young people no matter what contexts.
+It was importantly associated with theological values of practicality and non-judgmental of young people no matter what contexts.
 I then shared this vision with friends and fortunately I received great support and inspiration.

-In 1995, I began to prepare and deliver plans and practised small community works.
+In 1995, I began to prepare and deliver plans and practice small community works.
 In a small room at Epsom Methodist Church, it all began from scratch with no financial resources.
 I considered that little room as the very first office of the To’utupu Tonga Trust/Tongan Youth Trust.
 In 1996, my colleague; Seneti Fiusati graduated from University of Auckland and Trinity Theological College and joined me in developing programmes for the Trust.

-Tongan Youth Trust becomes a Charitable Trust
+Tongan Youth Trust a Charitable Trust

 In 1997, the group was registered as a Charitable Trust in the name To’utupu Tonga Trust.
 It is also known now as the Tongan Youth Trust.
 The solicitor/lawyer who supported me in developing the deed and legal registration was Mataitini Fotu.
 The signatories and acting as the very first Board members were Jennifer Schaaf, Yvette Guttenbeil and myself; Ikilifi Pope.

-Conceptions behind the establishment of Tongan Youth Trust
+Conceptions Behind the Establishment of Tongan Youth Trust

 During these years I employed determination to assist young people in modes that truthly mobilise issues and struggles in their own context.
 My soul and mind baffled with the lack of support and the addressing of the needs of Tongan and Pasifika youth.
 From my perspective, there was little to none support available to Pasifika youth from the community.
 Tongan churches offered programmes aiming to support young people in their youth groups.
 In my capacity, those programmes have its own values however, they were not independently addressing critical issues that young people were facing.
 Moreover, those approaches were not aligned with what I believe in creatively reinforcing young people.